mossphp/moss-framework/docs/00_about.md

 Now when you call `http://127.0.0.1/moss/web/?controller=quick_start_quick_index` assuming that framework is available under http://127.0.0.1/moss/web/, you should see method name `quick\start\controller\QuickController::indexAction`

-To register route to that action, in `./web/bootstrap.php` in section `router` add
+To register route to that action that allows to enter `http://127.0.0.1/moss/web/quick-start/`, in `./web/bootstrap.php` in section `router` add

 	'index' => array(
-	    'pattern' => '/index/',
+	    'pattern' => '/quick-start/',
 	    'controller' => 'quick:start:quick:index'
 	)